High Constabulary of the Port of Leith: Guard of Honour

-On the occasion of George IV's arrival at the start of first royal visit by the reigning Monarch, in two centuries, ably choreographed by Sir Walter Scott in 1822, the Leith High Constables paraded when King George IV arrived at Leith Harbour.
+On the occasion of George IV's arrival at the start of first royal visit by the reigning Monarch, in two centuries the Leith High Constables paraded when King George IV arrived at Leith Harbour.
 A large ceremonial portrayal of the occasion, was commissioned from Alexander Carse and was hung in the old Leith City Chambers, now occupied by the Leith branch of Police Scotland.

 Leith High Constables were guard of honour along Leith Links during the later visit of Queen Victoria in 1842, when their contribution was praised to the Monarch by the Lord Provost: 'In consequence of the universal feeling of satisfaction and joy, which pervaded all classes, aided by the excellent arrangements of the High Constables and Moderators, the utmost regularity and good order prevailed;'

 The High Constables would also attend with the Lord Provost at Remembrance Day wreath laying and services, and the annual Festival Parade.

+Leith High Constables are providing a guard of honour to mark when the first trams to Leith and Newhaven, run again, after 70 years, on 7 June 2023.
+They are also part of the procession for the Honours of Scotland being presented to King Charles III and Queen Camilla at St. Giles Cathedral, Edinburgh on 5 July 2023.

 Batons

-The use of the Leith High Constables ceremonial batons (being under 100 years old) was raised with Knife Crime Consultation Unit of the Scottish Executive, in July 2005, re The Criminal Justice Act 1988 (Offensive Weapons)(Scotland) Order 2005 Paragraph l(q) of the Schedule, by the High Constables of Edinburgh requesting an amendment of the law to permit their use in the streets of the city.
+The use of the Leith High Constables' ceremonial batons (being under 100 years old) was raised with Knife Crime Consultation Unit of the Scottish Executive, in July 2005, regarding the Criminal Justice Act 1988 (Offensive Weapons) (Scotland) Order 2005 (SSI 2005/483) paragraph 1(q) of the schedule, by the High Constables of Edinburgh requesting an amendment of the law to permit their use in the streets of the city.